 I love baking so we do this one pretty regularly, and what’s cozier than standing in front of a warm oven with cookies smells coming out of it?
 Our favorite things to bake are things from our childhood.
 When you make family recipes, it brings up so many memories you’d forgotten about.
 Remember when you were a kid and your mom would give you a special job, like adding the chocolate chips or measuring the sugar?
 I love hearing about what special jobs Ben had when making cookies with his mom.
 In our house, baking is really something we bond over because it reminds us of our families.
 This is perhaps the cutest of the winter date ideas.
 The best part?
 We’re grown-ups now and can eat as much cookie batter as we want!
 In all seriousness, do you even know anyone that got salmonella from licking the bowl?
 I didn’t think so…

 Schedule a photoshoot!
 Okay, obviously I’m a little biased here because I always have photography on the brain (it’s a blessing and a curse) but how cute are winter photoshoots?
 We could photograph any one of these romantic dates but the baking one is probably the cutest.
 Oversized sweaters, mugs topped with whipped cream?
 Yes, please!
 I’ve been dying to do an in-home session and winter is the perfect time to get cozy.

+I hope these winter date ideas sparked a little fire under your butts!
+Couples don’t need to hibernate in the winter (despite what we’ve learned on HIMYM).
 And since you’re here, you should check out this romantic fall wedding, complete with a cozy bonfire and warm apple pies.